botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### DOM-Based XSS

 >DOM-based XSS vulnerabilities arise when JavaScript takes data from an attacker-controllable source, such as the URL, and passes code to a sink that supports dynamic code execution.
-In the target source code look out for the following:
+In the target source code look out for the following **sinks**:

+* document.write
+* window.location
+* document.cookie
+* eval()
+* document.domain
+* WebSocket
+* element.src
+* postmessage
+* setRequestHeader
+* JSON.parse
 * ng-app
 * URLSearchParams
-* eval()
 * replace()
 * innerHTML
-* JSON.parse
-* document.write
 * location.search
 * addEventListener